GoogleChromeLabs/serial-terminal/README.md

 ## Building

-This project is written in TypeScript and uses npm and Webpack to manage dependencies and automate the build process.
+This project is written in TypeScript and uses npm and Vite to manage dependencies and automate the build process.
 To get started clone the repository and install dependencies by running,